CiscoTestAutomation/getting-started/source/install/installpyATS.rst

    * - External
      -
-         * Check that your system meets the :ref:`requirements`.
+         * Check the :ref:`requirements`.
          * :ref:`configure-environment`.
-         * Within your virtual environment, upgrade and run the pip installer.
+         * Upgrade and run the pip installer.
-         *
+         * Verify the installation.

    * - Docker
      -